Interpolating sequences in spaces with the complete Pick property: Pairs of kernels

 10 pt We now turn to the proof of Theorem \ref{thmsst}.
 For the reader's convenience we restate the theorem here.

-\begin{theorem} Let $s_1,s_2$ be normalized complete Pick kernels on $X$ such that $s_2/s_1$ is positive definite, and let $t\ge 1$.
+\begin{theorem} Let $s_1,s_2$ be normalized complete Pick kernels on $X$ such that $s_2/s_1$ is positive semi-definite, and let $t\ge 1$.

-Then a sequence is interpolating for $\m(\h_{s_1},\h_{s_2^t})$ if and only if it satisfies the $\h_{s_1}$ Carleson condition (C) and is $\h_{s_2}$ separated (S). \end{theorem} \bp Note that for $t \ge 1$ \cite[Remark 8.10]{ampi} implies that $s_2^{t-1}$ is positive definite, hence the hypothesis and the Schur product theorem imply that $g= s_2^t/s_1$ is positive definite and we can apply Theorem \ref{MixedInterpolation} (a).
+Then a sequence is interpolating for $\m(\h_{s_1},\h_{s_2^t})$ if and only if it satisfies the $\h_{s_1}$ Carleson condition (C) and is $\h_{s_2}$ separated (S). \end{theorem} \bp Note that for $t \ge 1$ \cite[Remark 8.10]{ampi} implies that $s_2^{t-1}$ is positive semi-definite, hence the hypothesis and the Schur product theorem imply that $g= s_2^t/s_1$ is positive semi-definite and we can apply Theorem \ref{MixedInterpolation} (a).

 Suppose a sequence is $\m(\h_{s_1},\h_{s_2^t})$ interpolating, then by Theorem \ref{MixedInterpolation} it satisfies the Carleson condition for $\h_{s_1}$ and it is interpolating for $\h_{s_2^t}$.
 But then it must be $\h_{s_2^t}$ separated, which is the same as being $\h_{s_2}$ separated.